xieyuschen/go-mcp-server/README.md

 ## Usage

 **go1.25** is required now, later it may allow more go versions.
-It listens at port `8555` by default.
+It serves in stdio by default but you can pass flag to specify an streamable http server with an address.

 ```
 go install github.com/xieyuschen/go-mcp-server/mcpgo@latest